 James silently sat down next to his wife and watched the repeating footage of the incoming missiles being pulverized in the sky.

 "Son of a bitch, they have them on the ropes," James said proudly.
 He felt his wife's hand grip his.

 "Do you think we'll be ok?"
 She asked.

 James smiled.
 "I think so.
 We got the best in the world, defending us."
 He saluted the general on the screen.

 She kissed him on the cheek and resumed silently watching the missile shield repulse the enemy counter-attacks.
 The man in the uniform had sufficiently convinced James his family was safe from the turn-key armageddon they had just launched.
-The policy objectives of which had disconnected them from the true implications of the worldwide massacre they had undertaken.
+They were happy, perfectly insulated from the implications of the worldwide massacre they had undertaken.

 James kissed his wife.
 "We're gonna be ok."
 He said.
 "Addi, you can come up here now it's gonna be ok baby!"
 He called.

 He watched the TV mesmerized by the show of overwhelming show of force.
 A feeling of power surged through him.
 They were invulnerable.
 He remembered the patties on the grill.

 "Shit, I hope they're not burned, he muttered."
 He stood up and hurried for the backyard.
 He slid open the patio door and stepped back out into the serene summer night.
 He looked up at the clear night sky and breathed a sigh of relief.
 The last thing James saw was a blinding flash.
 He didn't live long enough to feel the fires that burned as hot as the sun consume him.
 In just a millionth of a second, every molecule in James's body returned to the same invisible dusty form they were in when they arrived from the vast unknown so many billions of years ago.